June 2024 (4 months ago)

 There are three main sources: interior off-gassing in a hot day, automobile exhaust, and tire particles.
 If you live in a hot climate, all the time you spend in a car is breathe-ing (breathing is not pronounced how it is spelled) in the plastics and glues used to manufacture the car.
 In many locales, there is little alternative to driving.
 I’d recommend letting the gas in a car air out a bit or letting the windows down.

 When riding a plane, the air comes through the jet engines and can sometimes contaminate the inside with smoke.
+Wear a face mask to stop this.

 Generally, those who live near airports, cities, major roads, chemical plants, superfund sites, and so on are at heightened risks.